stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 * This implementation assumes that vertex data is _interleaved_.

-* The design may be slightly over-engineered at the expense of supporting flexibility and a framework for custom implementations.
+* Layouts are compared by _identity_ to avoid components with the same structure being considered equal, i.e. points and vectors.

 ### Implementation